 While I wouldn’t argue if you made a single, bold leap to an all-Chrome, cloud-first workplace, I do hope you'll consider all the benefits Chrome offers.
 By starting smaller and trying it for yourself, you’ll soon learn how this secure platform drive digital transformation within your organization.
 When you say “yes” to a Chrome experience, you’ll tap into a comprehensive endpoint solution that gives you easy central management, greater productivity and improved collaboration along with with a measurable return on investment.

-To learn how Chrome might fit into your organization, use our calculator to determine the total cost of ownership.
+To learn how Chrome might fit into your organization, use our calculator to determine the total cost of ownership, or if you prefer to speak with one of our Chrome experts, click the box below.